djnavarro/learning-cpp/notes/chapter-01.md

 };
 ```

 In the book, the code is a little more elaborate because it explicitly defines a module, but since my compiler has incomplete support for C++20 features, I'm keeping it simple.
-Along the same lines, the book uses the new C++20 `<format>` module to handle printing: rather than mess about with the new hotness I'm going to be old fashioned and use `printf()` to print to stdout.
+Along the same lines, the book uses the new C++20 `<format>` module to handle printing: rather than mess about with the new hotness or introduce an external dependency, I'll use stringstream objects provided by the `<sstream>` header file.
 So my program is:

 ``` cpp
 // employee.cpp